 Talent wrapping the fabric strap of a marker plate around the participant.

 Talent asking the participant if the straps feel tight.

+Place the marker plates on the fabric straps.
 Videographer: Please get a clear shot of all five marker plates strapped onto the participant

 After cleaning hands to remove any excess spray glue [1], apply the five markers used for calibration only to the clavicle [2], medial knees [3], and medial malleoli [4].